achlmang/AgriWeatherStation/README.md

 # IoT and Precision Agriculture - Construction of a Weather Station
+This project constructs a weather station for greenhouse environments.
+The implementation involves programming the microcontroller, connecting to The Things Network (TTN) for data transmission, processing data via MQTT protocol, and visualizing the findings using Grafana.
+Additionally, a web application built with Flask provides a user-friendly interface for data monitoring.

 ## Overview
-The application involves constructing a weather station intended for use inside a greenhouse.
+The implementation involves constructing a weather station intended for use inside a greenhouse.
 The key components of this system are:
 1. **[Waspmote Microcontroller](https://development.libelium.com/waspmote-technical-guide/hardware)**: A low-power, programmable wireless sensor platform from [Libelium](https://www.libelium.com/), equipped with various sensors and communication modules.
 It can gather environmental data and transmit it using protocols like Wi-Fi, Zigbee, Bluetooth, and LoRaWAN.

 2. **[LoRaWAN Module](https://development.libelium.com/waspmote-technical-guide/lorawan-modules)**: Enables communication between devices and gateways using the LoRaWAN protocol, operating on radio frequencies below 1 GHz (863-870 MHz).